Congratulations! The time has come when you can no longer run your business alone. Yes, it’s time for you to hire your FIRST remote employee.

 You need to make sure that you are hiring the right people if you are committing yourself to all these additional responsibilities.
 To help you with this process, here are some tips on how to hire your first candidate.

-How to Know the Right Time to Hire
+How to Know When It’s the Right Time to Hire

 While a helping hand is always good to have, it is important to first understand if it is the right time to hire.
 According to Entrepreneur, the cost of hiring and training a new employee is $4,000.
 That’s a lot of money to be dishing out, so you need to make sure that the cost of hiring someone is both necessary and worth the investment.